Homepage > Journal > The best programming languages for product managers

 Knowledge of a particular programming language can be tested, and its scope and level of advancement can be determined.

-It is much more objective knowledge independent of external, contextual, or situational factors.
+It's objective knowledge independent of external, contextual, or situational factors.

 For example, the ability to communicate isn't easy to evaluate because, to a large extent, it depends on the following: